kubernetes/enhancements/keps/sig-api-machinery/3488-cel-admission-control/README.md

 #### Singleton Policies

-For simple policies that apply cluster wide, a policy can be authored using a single `ValidatingAdmissionPolicy` resource.
+For simple policies that does not refer to a param, a policy can be authored using a single `ValidatingAdmissionPolicy` resource without a `paramKind` field.

 This is only available for cases where there is no need to have multiple bindings, and where all params can be inlined in CEL.